-DOE received comments about applying a rebound effect associated with higher-efficiency furnaces.
-ACEEE referred to a 1993 study by Nadel that suggests the rebound effect should be about one percent.
-(FUR: ACEEE, No. 1.3.009 at p.
+DOE received comments about applying a rebound effect associated with higherefficiency furnaces.
+ACEEE referred to a 1993 study by Nadel that suggests the rebound effect should be about one percent.51 (FUR: ACEEE, No. 1.3.009 at p.
 7) Based upon its experience, Southern stated that the rebound effect should not exceed 5 percent.
 (FUR: Southern, No. 1.2.006 at p.
 189) Lennox expressed concern with DOE's value for the rebound effect.
 (FUR: Lennox, No. 1.3.018 at p.
 4) Ingersoll Rand stated that a significant rebound effect is unlikely, because it implies that consumers are currently tolerating discomfort with existing furnaces.
 (FUR: Ingersoll Rand, No. 1.3.006 at p.
 10)

-In response, DOE examined a recently-published review of empirical estimates of the rebound effect.
-The authors evaluated 12 quasi-experimental studies of household heating that provide mean estimates of temperature take-back (i.e., the increase in indoor temperature in the period after improvement in efficiency) in the range from 0.14 °C to 1.6 °C. They also reviewed nine econometric studies of household heating, each of which includes elasticity estimates that may be used as a proxy for the direct rebound effect.
-The authors conclude that "the econometric evidence broadly supports the conclusions of the quasiexperimental studies, suggesting a mean value for the direct rebound effect for household heating of around 20 percent."
-Based on the above review, DOE incorporated a rebound effect of 20 percent for furnaces in the direct final rule analysis.
-The above-cited review
+In response, DOE examined a recently-published review of empirical estimates of the rebound effect.52 The authors evaluated 12 quasi-experimental studies of household heating that provide mean estimates of temperature take-back (i.e., the increase in indoor temperature in the period after improvement in efficiency) in the range from 0.14 °C to 1.6 °C. They also reviewed nine econometric studies of household heating, each of which includes elasticity estimates that may be used as a proxy for the direct rebound effect.
+The authors conclude that "the econometric evidence broadly supports the conclusions of the quasi-experimental studies, suggesting a mean value for the direct rebound effect for household heating of around 20%."53 Based on the above review, DOE incorporated a rebound effect of 20 percent for furnaces in the direct final rule analysis.
+The above-cited review found far fewer studies that quantified a direct rebound effect for household air conditioning.
+Two studies of household cooling identified in the review provide estimates of the rebound effects that are roughly comparable to those for household heating (i.e., 1-26 percent).54 Therefore, to maintain consistency in its analysis, DOE also used a rebound effect of 20 percent for central air conditioners and heat pumps.